theuerc/Website/gitpod/docs/references/gitpod-public-api.md

 ### Go

 The following is an example of how to use the Go client library with the Public API for retrieving teams data.
-Replac the environment variable `PERSONAL_PAT` with your own personal access token, for example: `export PERSONAL_PAT="Bearer <your-personal-pat>"`
+Replace the environment variable `PERSONAL_PAT` with your own personal access token, for example: `export PERSONAL_PAT=<your-personal-pat>`

 ```go
 package main